SecureSECO/SearchSECODatabaseAPI/README.md

 ### Running tests

-To locally run the tests(inculding integration tests) you can first use `docker build -f TestingDockerfile -t testing .` in the main folder to build the container.
+To locally run the tests(including integration tests) you can first use `docker build -f TestingDockerfile -t testing .` in the main folder to build the container.
 After this you can use `docker run --name testContainer testing` to actually run the tests.
 This will also generate the code coverage.
 To copy the code coverage files to a local folder you can use `docker cp testContainer:/build/coverage ./coverage`.
 After this you can open _index.html_ in the coverage folder to see the code coverage.

 # Running seperately